 Alongside his domestic career Andy Carrick also boasts a successful international career, making his first appearance in the England A team in late ’92 and made his Test match debut in the 1993 Ashes.

 He toured Zimbabwe and New Zealand with the England team during the 1996/97 season and in 1999 was made Man of the Match during a Test match against South Africa.
 Andy Caddick made more than 550 Test appearances for England during his ten years playing for the team, taking part in his final Test and ODI in early 2003.
 Whilst a member of the England squad Caddick was frequently called upon to work as a sports speaker for the team, appearing at events around the globe promoting British sports and English cricketing achievements.

-Caddick announced that he would be retiring from first-class cricket at the end of the 2009 season and has since gone on to work as an after dinner speaker at cricketing and corporate events.
+Caddick announced that he would be retiring from first-class cricket at the end of the 2009 season and has since continued with his work as an after-dinner speaker at cricketing and corporate events.

-To book Andy Caddick as the cricket speaker for your corporate event or conference, simply contact the Champions Speakers agency via emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Andy Caddick as the cricket speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Andy is known to cover: